-Data are sourced from the National Family Health Survey 2021-2022 unless otherwise noted.
+Data are sourced from the Multiple Indicator Cluster Survey 2014-15 unless otherwise noted.
 Data on the legal age at marriage are sourced from the World Bank, Women, Business and the Law, 2018 dataset.
-Demographic data are from the United Nations, Department of Economic and Social Affairs, Population Division, World Population Prospects 2022, Online edition, 2022.
+Demographic data are from the United Nations, Department of Economic and Social Affairs, Population Division (2022), World Population Prospects 2022, Online edition.
 Maps do not reflect a position by UNICEF on the legal status of any country or territory or the delimitation of any frontiers.
-Confidence intervals are not shown in this profile; therefore, caution is warranted in interpreting the results since apparent differences may not be significant.
+Confidence intervals are not shown in this profile; therefore caution is warranted in interpreting the results since apparent differences may not be significant.
 All references to 'marriage' or 'child brides' include both formal marriage and informal unions in which women started living together with a partner as if married.
-Global estimates are based on a subset of 101 countries with comparable available data from 2015 to 2021, covering 77 per cent of the global female population.
+Global estimates are based on a subset of 103 countries with comparable available data from 2015 to 2022, covering 78 per cent of the global female population.
 Regional estimates represent data covering at least 50 per cent of the female population.
-Trends in the prevalence of child marriage were calculated taking into account data from all available surveys.
 For statistical purposes, 'elimination' is defined here as a child marriage prevalence of less than 1 per cent.
 Values presented are based on at least 25 unweighted cases.
 Data for some indicators and population groups are suppressed due to insufficient numbers of cases to perform the analysis.
 Indicators marked as 'n/a' indicate either the value was suppressed or data were not collected.
 Numbers expressed in thousands and/or millions have been rounded.
 The burden of child marriage refers to the population in 2021.
 Figures in stacked bar and donut charts may not add up to 100 per cent due to rounding.

-Statistical profile on child marriage: India
+Statistical profile on child marriage: Congo